05-12-2026, 10:46 PM

 inevitable.

-A cross - so simple to make,
+A pencilled cross, so simple to make,

 so hard to win the right to make.

-After, Daniel stood on the school house steps,
+After, he stood on the school steps,

 raised his arms and cried,

-Amandla! (power)
+Amandla! (power).

 And those in the line responded,

-Awethu! (to us)
+Awethu! (to us).

-which lay like a blanket over the township,
+which lay over the township,

 the skyline of distant Johannesburg